PranavDarshan/TED360/README.md

+# TED360
+A 360 degree lidar perception model trained on Ouster and Kitti data.

 # Transformation-Equivariant 3D Object Detection for Autonomous Driving
 This is a improved version of [TED](https://arxiv.org/abs/2211.11962) by a multiple refinement design.